ahowe42/QuantExplNotebooks/README.md

 ## Automated Machine Learning with TPOT

 The acronym "TPOT" stands for "Tree-based Pipeline Optimization Tool".
 TPOT was first introduced in [this paper](https://dl.acm.org/doi/10.1145/2908812.2908918).
 It uses [Genetic Programming](https://en.wikipedia.org/wiki/Genetic_programming), with a customizable objective function to identify an optimal pipeline of operations for machine learning modeling.
 [This notebook](src/TPOT_Demo.ipynb) demonstrates using TPOT.

+## Identifying Nonlinear Correlations with Mutual Information

+I developed [this notebook](src/MutualInformation_Corr.ipynb) to explore and demonstrate using the maximal information coefficient and total information coefficient to identify nonlinear correlations in a dataset, as a supplement to the usual linear correlation coefficient.
+It is based on [this paper](https://www.science.org/doi/10.1126/science.1205438\).